bbauska/Coursera-Bootstrap/readme.md

 What this does is it sets the sliding interval of the Carousel to 2000 milliseconds or 2 seconds.

-I\'m making it a bit faster for the sliding action to take place in the Carousel.
+I&apos;m making it a bit faster for the sliding action to take place in the Carousel.

 Continue with the jQuery code here.
-I\'m going to now activate that pause button, so I will say carousel-pause.
+I&apos;m going to now activate that pause button, so I will say carousel-pause.

-That\'s the id I gave to the pause button there.
+That&apos;s the id I gave to the pause button there.

-That\'s the reason for giving the id.
+That&apos;s the reason for giving the id.

 I want to activate the pause button.
 So I say when the user clicks.